 After graduating, I accepted a position at the NYU Game Center working as their Technology Manager.
 I immersed myself in the department’s culture of collaboration and openness.
 In no time at all, I was managing their annual student showcase, leading production workshops, and organizing a lecture series.
 It turned out to be an ideal environment for me.
 I was able to prototype new services for community members, quickly gather and assess feedback, and talk with students about their everyday lives and needs.
 It was very rewarding work.

-In 2019, after spending four years at the center, I felt it was time for a change.
-I left to pursue development on a breakthrough synthesizer design.
-It’s a very exciting time for me.
+In 2019, after spending four years at the center, I felt it was time for a change, so I decided to join the Council and Science Tecnology at Princeton University where I now manage StudioLab.

 I Like to...